lizbaka/lizbaka/README.md

-# Good to see you!
+# Good to see you!🤗

-I'm lizbaka (or simply liz, 梨子 in Chinese), A Computer Science postgraduate student.
+I'm lizbaka (or simply liz, 梨子🍐/栗子🌰 in Chinese), currently a postgraduate student majoring in Computer Science.

 I Enjoy:

+- Coding👨‍💻
-- Coding
+- Gaming🎮
-- Gaming
+- ACGN🌸
-- ACG
+- Badminton🏸
-- Badminton
+- Swimming🏊‍♂️
-- etc.
+- Sleeping🛌

 Stay focused, stay dynamic.